Lotfi-Arif/Lotfi-Arif/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;Exploring new technologies and building software solutions.\
-🎓 &nbsp;I'm currently studying Computer Science (Software Engineering) at the University of Technology Malaysia.\
+🎓 &nbsp;Studied Computer Science (Software Engineering) at the University of Technology Malaysia.\
-🌱 &nbsp;I'm on track for learning more about Systems Design, and Cloud Architecture.\
+🌱 &nbsp;Expanding knowledge in Systems Design and Cloud Architecture.\
-🎮 &nbsp;In my free time, I unwind by playing games with friends.\
+🎮 &nbsp;Enjoy gaming with friends to unwind.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Open to discussing new tech, offering pro bono consulting, or just chatting.\
-✉️ &nbsp;You can shoot me an email at Lutfi.arif2799@gmail.com!
+✉️ &nbsp;Reach me at Lutfi.arif2799@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.lotfiarif.com/work) for more details about me.
-I'm open to feedback and suggestions!
+📄 &nbsp;Check my [Résumé](https://www.lotfiarif.com/work) for more about me.
+Feedback welcome!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>